AWS EC2 Storage

 Instance Store Performance

-• EC2 instance virtual machine and the local instance store volumes are located in the same physical server, and interaction with the storage is very fast, particularly for sequential access.
+• EC2 instance virtual machine and the local instance store volumes are located on the same physical server, providing very fast access with low latency, particularly for sequential access.

 • Because the bandwidth to the disks is not limited by the network, aggregate sequential throughput for multiple instance volumes can be higher than for the same number of EBS volumes.

-• SSD instance store volumes in the EC2 high I/O instances provide from tens of thousands to hundreds of thousands of low-latency, random 4 KB random IOPS.
+• NVMe SSD instance store volumes provide from tens of thousands to hundreds of thousands of low-latency, random 4 KB IOPS.

 Instance Store Durability and Availability

-• EC2 local instance store volumes are not intended to be used as durable disk storage and they persist only during the life of the associate EC2 instance
+• EC2 local instance store volumes are NOT intended to be used as durable disk storage.

 Cost Model